-In April 2017, several web sites published articles centering on a viral video of a 2015 protest in Baltimore, Maryland, in which activist Erica Walker stood on an American flag in the presence of National Guard troops.
+In April 2017, several web sites published articles centering on a viral video of a 2015 protest in Baltimore, Maryland, in which activist Erica Walker stood on a U.S. flag in the presence of National Guard troops.

-While we are unsure why the story resurfaced in 2017, in was reported in similar ways soon afterward by various other web sites.
-Each of the articles includes a 2015 YouTube video posted by Steven Haffley, which includes edited footage of the incident and a voiceover narration that describes the events in this way:
+While we are unsure why the story resurfaced in 2017, it was reported in similar ways soon afterward by various other websites.
+Each of those articles included a 2015 YouTube video posted by Steven Haffley, which presented edited footage of the incident and a voiceover narration that described the events as follows:

 You can see the National Guard turning their backs on her [Walker] as she does this disgraceful act.
 And then you'll notice that when they all turn their back on her, someone in the crowd points out they did it, and she laughs about it, because she thinks it's funny.

-Vaun Mayes, who took the original video and posted it to his Facebook and YouTube accounts, told us the voice in the video pointing out that the National Guard members had turned around was his own, and that it was indeed his view that they had done so collectively and consciously in response to Erica Walker's protest: "They pretty much turned around once she stopped ...
+Vaun Mayes, who shot the original video and posted it to his Facebook and YouTube accounts, told us the voice in the video pointing out that the National Guard members had turned around was his own, and that it was indeed his view that they had done so collectively and consciously in response to Erica Walker's protest: "They pretty much turned around once she stopped ...
 I was kind of glad they were offended because we were offended by what they were doing there."

-Just before the troops turn back around, a voice can be heard saying "He turned his back".
-It's possible they turned in response to that remark, as opposed to turning around because Walker's protest was now over.
-It is not implausible that the troops turned around at a certain point in Walker's protest and didn't turn back until it was over.
-However, as we were unable to track down any National Guard members in this video, we cannot say with confidence why they turned around — only that they did.
+Just before the troops turned back around, a voice could be heard saying "He turned his back".
+It's possible the Guard turned in response to that remark, as opposed to turning around because Walker's protest was then over.
+It is not implausible that the troops turned around at a certain point in Walker's protest and didn't turn back until it was over, but as we were unable to track down any National Guard members shown in this video, we cannot state with confidence why they turned around -- only that they did.